mm80843/T3.5/docs/Article/PBN__Article_341.md

 # __Impact of COVID-19 on IoT Adoption in Healthcare, Smart Homes, Smart Buildings, Smart Cities, Transportation and Industrial IoT__

-## Title of the article

-Impact of COVID-19 on IoT Adoption in Healthcare, Smart Homes, Smart Buildings, Smart Cities, Transportation and Industrial IoT

 ## Referenced by other articles

 * [Internet of things (IoT) applications to fight against COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_295.md)